jairus-m/dbt-mcp-claude-devcontainer/README.md

   - Proper configs in your local `~/.dbt` directory
 - A developer [PAT](https://docs.getdbt.com/docs/dbt-cloud-apis/user-tokens) from dbt Cloud
 - [Anthropic API Credentials](https://docs.anthropic.com/en/docs/get-started)
+- For Cloud CLI that uses dbt Power User, you will need to provide an [Altimate AI API KEY](https://docs.myaltimate.com/setup/reqdConfigCloud/)

 ## Features
 This dev container will automatically: